johnfedoruk/bangular/aio/content/guide/universal.md

 Google, Bing, Facebook, Twitter and other social media sites rely on web crawlers to index your application content and make that content searchable on the web.

-These web crawlers may be unable to navigate and index your highly-interactive, Angular application as a human user could do.
+These web crawlers may be unable to navigate and index your highly-interactive, Bangular application as a human user could do.

-Angular Universal can generate a static version of your app that is easily searchable, linkable, and navigable without JavaScript.
+Bangular Universal can generate a static version of your app that is easily searchable, linkable, and navigable without JavaScript.
 It also makes a site preview available since each URL returns a fully-rendered page.

 Enabling web crawlers is often referred to as